 Design Innovation happens only after first investigating the human-centric issues that underpin various problems, challenges, or opportunities facing your business.
-That research, analysis, and contemplation is where insights are gained and game-changing ideas are born.
+That research, analysis, and contemplation are where insights are gained and game-changing ideas are born.

 We believe every business should go through this introspective process on a normal basis.
-However, there are times when introspection is forced upon us — times that put aspects of our work into a new perspective.
+However, there are times when introspection is forced upon us—times that put aspects of our work into a new perspective.
 Times that require new ways of thinking and behaving.

 Luckily, we don’t often have to face a challenge that changes the way the entire world thinks, behaves, and acts.
-But, we can all acknowledge that COVID-19 has done just that.
+But we can all acknowledge that COVID-19 has done just that.

 These times, when you wrestle with new challenges, you have to take a hard look at your purpose.
 What is it that you are trying to achieve for the company you are building and the community you serve?